getreu/pandoc-notetaking/doc/source/Note taking with Pandoc--Organize your notes with your favorite editor and markup-language.md

     `firefox`, `chrome` or `chromium` and you can specify the parameters these programs require.
 Make sure that your editor does not fork when launched.
-If it does fork, the script will still work but when you quit, no asciidoc-title-filename sync will occur.
+If it does fork, the script will still work but when you quit, no title-filename synchronization will occur.
 Outside the `CONFIGURATION SECTION` no changes should be necessary.

     > **Warning**